 3 min read

-su (short for substitute or switch user) utility allows you to run commands with the privileges of another user, by default the root user.
+su (short for substitute or switch user) utility allows you to run commands with another user’s privileges, by default the root user.

 In this tutorial, we will explain how to use the